JarvisAppleSlice/Personal-Portfolio/README.md

 Overview:

-This project is a personal software development portfolio built to showcase projects, skills, and contact information using client-side web technologies.
+This project is a personal software development portfolio built using concepts and skills learned in the Static Web App project.
+Built to shopwcase projects, skills, and contact information using client-side web technologies.
 It serves as both a learning exercise and a centralized location to present ongoing software development work.
 The application emphasizes interactive elements, clean organization, and practical front-end development patterns.

 Technologies Used: